-Stocks slip as oil, worries surge after Saudi Arabia attack
+Stocks slip as surge in oil brings fresh economic worries

 NEW YORK (AP) — Stock markets around the world took an apprehensive step backward Monday after an attack on Saudi Arabia’s biggest oil processing facility sent the price of oil surging.

-The attack, which Yemeni rebels said they were behind, raised worries about the risk of more disruptions for oil.
+The attack, which Yemeni rebels said they were behind, raised worries about the risk of more disruptions for oil at a time when the global economy’s strength is already seen as shaky.
 President Donald Trump warned that the United States was “locked and loaded” to respond as his administration pinned the blame for the attacks on Iran.

-Crude prices soared 10%, while prices for Treasurys, gold and other investments seen as less risky rose.
+Crude prices soared around 12%, while prices for Treasurys, gold and other investments seen as less risky rose.

 The S&P 500 was down modestly, and stocks across the New York Stock Exchange were nearly evenly split between winners and losers.
 Energy stocks climbed with the price of oil, while airlines and other companies that have big oil and fuel bills were sharply lower.

 The stock market has been volatile since the summer, as worries waxed and waned about the U.S.-China trade war.
-The move for stocks has been higher the past few weeks, boosted by renewed optimism about easing tensions between Washington and Beijing, and the S&P 500 had climbed back within 1% of its record.
+The most recent move for stocks had been higher, boosted by renewed optimism in recent weeks about easing tensions between Washington and Beijing, and the S&P 500 had climbed back within 1% of its record.
+The Dow Jones Industrial Average rose the past eight trading sessions.

 ENERGY SPIKE: The attack in Saudi Arabia caused a big disruption to oil supplies, but only a temporary one.
 Other countries can release some of the oil supplies they’ve built up in reserves to make up for the loss, analysts said.
 The bigger threat is the worry about more attacks in the future.